Do you have a routine?

 I know, I know.
-Trust me, there was a time when if you told me I had a routine, I would have rolled my eyes, chuckled, and thought “Not this free spirit.”
-I’m way too adventurous and spontaneous to follow a routine.
+Trust me, there was a time when if you told me I needed a routine, I would have rolled my eyes, chuckled, and said I’ve got too much going on to have a routine.

 I think a lot of us believe in the power of freedom, both in life and business.
-We thrive on the idea that we get to call the shots and our time is spent the way we believe it should be.
+We thrive on the idea that our time is spent in our fashion businesses the way we believe it should be.
 There’s nothing wrong with that.
-Of course not, I built a business round that concept.

 But that doesn’t mean that freedom isn’t balanced with a lot of planning, systems, and yes, routine.

-Based on my unimpressive work accomplishments over the last year, I’ve learned that routine is a good thing for business.
+Over the years, I’ve learned that routine is a good thing for business.
 As opposed to being rigid and boring, it’s something that actually makes the adventures easier to pull off and enjoy.

 When you wake in the morning you most likely have a routine that sets off triggers in your life.
-These triggers are associated with your mindset and your productivity.
+These triggers are associated with your mindset.

 Like, for me, I wake up, get my coffee, drink it while gazing out the window and people watching (I’m a little embarrassed to say that watching people trudge to the subway on their way to the office in the morning is very motivating for me to work hard at growing my business so that I don’t ever have to do something I don’t enjoy.).
-Then I walk to my desk, which is full of inspiration, my favorite business books, my pretty notebook of ideas, and I sit down.
+I read.
+Then I walk to my desk, open my computer, and take a look at my plan for the day.

-This routine, while simple, is one big trigger for my day.
+This routine, while simple, is one big trigger for my workday.
 It’s what tells my body and my brain to get in the game and without it, I feel like something is off.
 I scramble and do random work, rather than focused work.

 Because you may not have realized it until now, but having a routine is a big part of your road to your own success.